Key takeaways:

 Otezla (apremilast)

-Rayos (prednisone delayed-release)
+Rayos (prednisone delayed release)

 Xeljanz (tofacitinib)

 Taltz is a biologic DMARD.
-These medications are harder to make, and they’re only available as infusions or injections.
+These medications are harder to make, and they’re available only as infusions or injections.
 They’re another recommended treatment option for many people.
 Other biologics for PsA include:

 Cimzia (certolizumab pegol)